aws-samples/iam-identity-center-team/docs/guides/admin.md

 1. Log into the application as TEAM admin.
 2. In the left-hand menu go to *Administration* &rarr; *Eligibility policy*.
 3. Click on *Create eligibility policy* or tick the eligibility policy you would like edited and choose *Actions* &rarr; *Edit*.
 4. Choose an entity type: either *User* or *Group*.
-This will auto-populate the form with users/groups from Identity Centre.
+This will auto-populate the form with users/groups from Identity Center.
 5. In the dropdown, tick all the users/groups relevant to the eligibility policy.
 6. Provide a *Ticket No*, used for issue-tracking purposes.
-7. In the dropdowns, tick all the *Accounts* and/or *OUs* that the specified users/groups should be allow to request temporary elevated access to.
+7. In the dropdowns, tick all the *Accounts* and/or *OUs* that the specified users/groups should be allowed to request temporary elevated access to.
    > Where an eligibility policy specifies an OU, TEAM includes all the AWS accounts directly in that OU.
 It does not include those in its child OUs.
     {: .note}
 8. In *Permissions* dropdown, select all the permission sets that users/groups should be allowed to request for accounts/OUs.
-   > TEAM cannot be used to perform the following task:
+   > TEAM cannot be used to perform the following tasks:
     - Grant temporary access to the management account
     - Manage permission sets provisioned in the management account Read the [security considerations]({% link docs/overview/security.md %}) section for more information.
     {: .note}